-This paper also contributes to the literature on the suitability of the corporate form in general, and American corporation laws in particular, for the needs of small- and medium-sized enterprises (SMEs).
-Recent contributions to this literature have argued that the corporate form was inflexible in important respects, and the alternative forms that became available in the twentieth century, such as the Limited Liability Company (LLC), were superior for the needs of SMEs (Guinnane et al, 2007).
-This paper contributes to that literature by providing detailed documentation of the ways in which the states' corporation laws were restrictive, or permissive.
+This chapter also contributes to the literature on the suitability of the corporate form in general, and American corporation laws in particular, for the needs of small- and medium-sized enterprises (SMEs).
+Recent contributions to this literature have argued that the corporate form was inflexible in important respects, and the alternative forms that became available in the twentieth century, such as the limited liability company (LLC), were superior for the needs of SMEs (Guinnane et al. 2007).
+This chapter contributes to that literature by providing detailed documentation of the ways in which the states' corporation laws were restrictive or permissive.

-2. Early General Acts: Their Adoption, and their Terms
+5.2 Early General Acts: Their Adoption and Their Terms

-In order to collect a comprehensive list of early general incorporation statutes, a careful search of each state's session laws, legal codes, and statute revisions up to 1860 was undertaken.4 The results of this search are presented in Table 1, which lists the date of each state or territory's first general incorporation statute-or in cases where a statute was repealed, the date of their second statute-along with the citation of the statute itself and any important amendments or supplemental legislation.
-General statutes not included in the Hamill (1999) tabulation are identified with an asterisk.
+In order to collect a comprehensive list of early general incorporation statutes, a careful search of each state's session laws, legal codes, and statute revisions up to 1860 was undertaken.
+The results of this search are presented in table 5.1, which lists the date of each state or territory's first general incorporation statute-or in cases where a statute was repealed, the date of their second statute-along with the citation of the statute